mt-mods/protector/README.md

 	/protector_replace owner new_owner

 reset name list

 	/protector_replace -

+show protected areas of your nearby protectors (max of 5)
+	/protector_show

 The following lines can be added to your minetest.conf file to configure specific features of the mod: